 Our cultures and perspectives are all influenced by structural racism, capitalism, patriarchy, colonialism, homophobia, and other oppressive institutions – whenever possible, aim to address these factors head on with integrity, transparency and through a lens of transformative justice.
 Work in ways that dismantle oppressive and colonial structures, practices, habits and instincts.
 This includes resisting hierarchical thinking that can result in the celebration of hero narratives that reduce the leadership, vision, hard work and struggle of multitudes into the simple story of a single person.
 Value, show, and hold many perspectives and truths, demonstrating that a multiplicity of story allows us to decolonize our minds away from the assumption that there is only one right way.
 We believe there are many ways we can work towards our collective liberation and aim to highlight as many of them as possible, all ways, always.

-These Principles were created by an Advisory Committee that included:
+These Principles were co-created by

 Jade Begay, Indigenous Rising Media